Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Introduction

-As educational technologies are proposed as a solution for crisis-induced remote learning \citep{teras2020post}, discussion of equity often centers around the assumption that increasing access to learning technologies will reduce inequity in educational opportunities \citep{hall2020pre}.
-While some educational technologies may be beneficial for some learners \citep{kulik2016effectiveness}, the distributive logic that equates access to technology as a form of equity (e.g., \citep{holmes2021ethics}) has motivated widespread adoption of learning technologies \citep{pei2020attenuated}, as well as widespread data collection on computational traces of students' learning, data that is then used as part of educational algorithmic systems\footnote{Data-driven educational algorithms have a lengthy history, from computer-aided instructional systems in the 1970s \citep{carbonell1970ai}, to intelligent tutoring systems that provide feedback and instructions to learners on the basis of students' data \citep{pane2014effectiveness}, with more recent versions of such systems drawing on advances in machine learning \citep{piech2015deep} and natural language processing \citep{mayfield2019equity}.}.
-Substantial research on data-driven algorithmic systems (often referred to as artificial intelligence, or AI) in other domains has demonstrated the potential for such systems to reproduce and amplify societal biases in a variety of ways (see \citet{barocas2016big} for an overview), or introduce novel sources of unfairness through disparities in their performance (e.g., \citet{buolamwini18}), in domains as widespread as criminal justice \citep{richardson2019dirty}, healthcare \citep{obermeyer2019dissecting}, and hiring \citep{raghavan2020mitigating}.
-In spite of these known issues for AI systems, enthusiasm for AI in education has never been higher, with millions of dollars in funding for institutes of AI in education\footnote{https://www.colorado.edu/today/ai-education} and a recent National Science Foundation report on educational AI \citep{roschelle2020ai} that optimistically treats such systems as inherently beneficial, arguing that such systems may be solutions to educational inequity.
+As educational technologies are proposed as a solution for crisis-induced remote learning \citep{teras2020post,kizilcec2021mobile}, discussion of equity often centers around the assumption that increasing access to learning technologies will reduce inequity in educational opportunities \citep{hall2020pre,holmes2021ethics}.
+While some educational technologies may be beneficial for some learners \citep{kulik2016effectiveness}, the logic of distributive justice that equates access to technology as a form of equity \citep[e.g.,][]{holmes2021ethics,greene2021promise,pei2020attenuated} has motivated widespread adoption of learning technologies, as well as widespread data collection on computational traces of students' learning---data that is then used as part of educational algorithmic systems.
+Substantial research on data-driven algorithmic systems (often referred to as artificial intelligence, or AI\footnote{In this chapter, we use the term AI to refer to data-driven algorithmic assemblages broadly construed.
+Data-driven algorithms have a lengthy history in education, from computer-aided instructional systems in the 1970s \citep{carbonell1970ai}, to intelligent tutoring systems that provide feedback and instructions to learners on the basis of students' data \citep{pane2014effectiveness}, with more recent versions of such systems drawing on advances in machine learning \citep{piech2015deep} and natural language processing \citep{mayfield2019equity}.
+Following Richardson's writing on algorithmic decision systems \citep{richardson2021defining}, we use the term AI expansively, rather than narrowly scoped to refer only to systems that include technical components such as machine learning, given that many data-driven algorithmic systems may not strictly involve machine learning and are still often marketed under the label of---and conceptualized in the public consciousness as---AI, and moreover, data-driven assemblages are susceptible to---and further contribute to---the same biases pervasive in AI more generally.}) in other domains has demonstrated the potential for such systems to reproduce and amplify societal biases in a variety of ways (see \citet{barocas2016big} for an overview), or introduce novel sources of unfairness through disparities in their performance \citet[e.g.,][]{buolamwini18}, in domains as widespread as criminal justice \citep{richardson2019dirty}, healthcare \citep{obermeyer2019dissecting}, and hiring \citep{raghavan2020mitigating}.
+In spite of these known issues for AI systems, enthusiasm for AI in education has never been higher, with millions of dollars in funding for institutes of AI in education\footnote{https://www.colorado.edu/today/ai-education} and a recent National Science Foundation report on educational AI \citep{roschelle2020ai} that optimistically treats such systems as inherently beneficial, arguing that such systems may be solutions to educational inequity (cf. du Boulay, this volume).